ThomasSchiolerH/MLOps-Project/reports/README.md

 >
 > Answer:

 When we ran into bugs, we used simple methods like adding `print()` statements to check the flow of the code and inspect variable values.
-This helped us quickly figure out where things went wrong, especially in parts like data preprocessing and the training loop.
+This helped us quickly figure out where things went wrong, especially in parts like data preprocessing and the training loop.   <br />
 We also used the debugger in PyCharm to step through the code and see exactly what was happening.
 Breakpoints made it easy to pause and inspect variables, which was super useful for tracking down tricky issues.
 For performance, instead of advanced profiling tools, we looked at how long certain steps took by using basic timers like Python’s `time` module.
 This gave us an idea of which parts of the code were slow and needed improvement, like the data loading process during training.
 Overall, these simple techniques were enough to debug and optimize most of the issues we faced.